 There are so many ways to prep and enjoy s'mores.
 The classic version calls for fire roasted marshmallows sandwiched between two graham crackers and a chunk of bittersweet chocolate.
-Below are seven updated versions of the classic.
+Below are some updated versions of the classic.

-The natural pairing of fruit and chocolate, inspired this updated version of s'mores.
+The natural pairing of fruit and chocolate inspired this updated version of s'mores.

 Make it dairy or parve based on the ice cream you choose.

 If a backyard barbecue isn’t possible they are also delicious made on a grill pan or in a Panini press.

 Rich chocolate ganache surrounds soft marshmallow fluff and the whole thing is covered in graham cracker crumbs.

 Just as welcome at an outside barbeque as a dessert for an elegant Shabbat dinner, this tart is always a crowd pleaser.

 And don't forget S'mores French Toast!
 It's another amazing way to use up challah for an oooey gooey decadent breakfast.

 The unlikely combination of s'mores with sweet potatoes is surprisingly delicious.
 Similar to a Sweet Potato Casserole, with the addition of chocolate.